-Yesterday the World Health Organisation visited our new hospital project in Deir Ez-zor, Syria and has pledged to support this essential, life-saving medical service of ours by providing some additional equipment and supplies.
-We have also been provided with a free building for our team to use alongside our Meditainers by the Ministry of Religion in Syria for the patients who need to be hospitalised.
+Yesterday the World Health Organisation visited our new hospital project in, Syria and has pledged to support this essential, life-saving medical service of ours by providing some additional equipment and supplies.
+We have also been provided with a free building for our team to use alongside our Meditainers for the patients who need to be hospitalised.
 These are such precious blessings which don't come easily in a place like Syria.
 We are so thankful.

 As well as being so helpful, this kind of support from two very different but important sources demonstrates how much these services are both needed and valued.
 I am so encouraged by the support that this project has gained locally in Syria, and the endorsements and credibility that this kind of acknowledgement gives our work.
 It is my hope and prayer that we, in our different circumstances here, will be able to bring so much more to it.
 Saving lives and bringing love is all about partnership and working together for a common goal.

 Our team in Syria have been working so hard over the last weeks and months preparing our "Meditainers" and the site where our first medical facility is opening.
 Al Rahmie hospital meaning "mercy" is almost ready to open to all civilians in the area, and will provide life-saving surgery from these Meditainer units as well as other essential medical services.

 Over the last few days our team on the ground have been carrying out practical assessments of the local doctors and nurses we have shortlisted, to choose the most appropriate to join our team.
 It is essential to use as many of the local qualified doctors and nurses as possible and we want to provide employment and training for these local professionals who will serve their community for the long term.